stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 From 25.05.07, {{ mwp }} supports using a HID (Human Input Device) to provide RC (stick / switch inputs) to the FC.
 An example of this might be running mwp on a game console such as SteamDeck and using the SteamDeck HID (sticks, buttons) to provide TX functions.

 While mwp provides functionality for doing this, it is not condoned as an acceptable way of controlling a UAS.
-Using `NSP_SET_RAW_RC` (aka `MSPRC`) over a MSP telemetry link cannot provide the update rate / performance / reliability / safety of a standard RC TX/RX.
+Using `MSP_SET_RAW_RC` (aka `MSPRC`) over a MSP telemetry link cannot provide the update rate / performance / reliability / safety of a standard RC TX/RX.

 ## Prerequisites